snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

    * Post bake at 100C for 1 minute

 5. Development
-   * RD6 (1000nm thickness requires an 8s RD6 time) and rinse with DI water in container for 10 minutes and change DI water container every so often; slow N2 dry.
+   * RD6 (1000nm thickness requires an 8s RD6 time) 25 sec and rinse with DI water in container for 10 minutes and change DI water container every so often; slow N2 dry.
    * Check with optical microscope that development was done properly.
    * Proceed to step 6 or 7 if things look good